allebb/powergate/README.md

 #### Returning a single domain record

-Returning a domain is the same as requesting the full list of domains, except you are required to specify the domain ID in the request URI, so if we wanted to return a single record (*In this case record with an ID of 1*) we'd request it like so:
+Returning a domain is the same as requesting the full list of domains, except you are required to specify the domain ID in the request URI, so if we wanted to return a single record (*In this case a domain with an ID of 1*) we'd request it like so:

 ```
 GET https://api.yourdnsserver.com/domains/1